 Mental Health Awareness Week

-- A feeling of belonging
+• A sense of belonging

-- Opportunities to contribute and be valued
+• Opportunities to contribute and feel valued

-- A buffer against isolation and stress
+• Protection against isolation and stress

 This week is your invitation to reflect on your own connections, reach out to others, and rediscover the strength that comes from feeling part of something bigger.